 “Hey Jude” skyrocketed to the top of the singles charts in the United States and Great Britain in 1968.
 After an August 26 U.S. release, it immediately arrived in the Top Ten and sat atop Billboard’s Hot 100 for nine consecutive weeks, making it the most successful single recorded by the most prosperous band in history.
 The single sold more than 5 million copies worldwide in six months and 7.5 million over four years.
 It performed more spectacularly on the charts than any other single between 1959 and 1977.
 It was also the first release on the Beatles’ own record label—Apple.

-This year, after McCartney’s surprise appearance in the Liverpool pub with Corden, “Hey Jude” joined two new McCartney tunes as well as five other Beatles numbers on Billboard’s Hot Rock Songs list.
-During the week of June 28, 5,000 people downloaded the song.
+After McCartney’s surprise appearance in the Liverpool pub in 2018 with Corden, “Hey Jude” joined two new McCartney tunes as well as five other Beatles numbers on Billboard’s Hot Rock Songs list.
+During the week of June 28, 2018, 5,000 people downloaded the song.

 At more than seven minutes long, “Hey Jude” remains one of the longest No. 1 singles ever.
 The extended coda—a repetition of “nah, nah nah nah-nah-nah nah, nah-nah-nah nah, Hey Jude”—fills the second half of the record.
 In all, the lyrics use the sound “nah” 240 times.
 In the words of John Troutman, curator of American music at the National Museum of American History, where a 45 rpm 7-inch vinyl single of the song resides in the collections, this section is both mesmerizing and ecstatic.